temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

 # Components – Feature Description #

-Components are individually deployable units that are understood by TCP (Temenos Cloud Platform) based on the component type that each component refers to.
+Components are individually deployable units that are understood by Temenos Continuous Deployment Platform based on the component type that each component refers to.

-Each component is associated to a component type to help TCP deploy the component.
+Each component is associated to a component type to help Temenos Continuous Deployment Platform deploy the component.

-The **Component Type** field in the component data is the key to help the TCP Controllers deploy the right components in the right way.
+The **Component Type** field in the component data is the key to help the Temenos Continuous Deployment Platform Controllers deploy the right components in the right way.
 An organization can define as many components as needed but should have all mandatory components defined in the templates that are assigned to the organization.

 Practically when a template is assigned to an organization, a list of component types related to that template is added for that organization.